julianschuler/Voice-controlled-lamp/README.md

 # Voice controlled lamp
 A voice controlled lamp using the [continuous speech recognition engine julius](https://github.com/julius-speech/julius) and a Raspberry Pi.

-Note: This project is still in the test and setup progress, thus not fully functional yet.
+Note: This project is still in developement, thus not fully functional yet.

 ## Hardware requirements